-To begin, let's dive into understanding how the user
+To begin, let's dive into understanding how the user goes about creating,

 sending, and receiving email.
 We'll finish with a discussion of how to forge email.